imhazige/myblog/_posts/2020-11-29-the-expo-problem-I-encountered.md

 tags:
   - expo
 ---
 These weeks, We did move our outdated react native mobile project to expo.
 We encountered many problems, some solved with some workaround, some did not.
-In the end, we make it works, I'd list them here and hope they solved by expo team.
+In the end, we make it works, I'd like to list them here and hope they solved by expo team.

 ## The problems I encountered so far